 Once you get your hands on the swing, hang it from the artificial branch, and test it out!
 Let your child sit on the swing for a few minutes while you supervise.
 Check the branch and make sure it’s not moving.
 Ensure that it’s stable, and the swing isn’t making any uncomfortable movements.

-2. Hang a Swing Using Two Trees
+2. Hang a Swing Using Two Trees (tree swing no horizontal branch)

 If you’re lucky enough to find two consecutive trees aligned correctly, it’s an opportunity- take it!
 The process is pretty much the same: making sure that the trees are sturdy and robust, creating a fake branch, and attaching it to the trees.
 However, there are a few additional steps and benefits to this method.